apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 It works!
 Once again, go to **File > New > File... > Empty**, and name this file `CancelTrip.graphql`.
 Paste in the final query from GraphiQL.
 Build the application without running it to cause the code generation to see this new mutation and generate code for it.

-Next, go to `DetailViewController.swift`'s `cancelTrip(with id:)` method.
+Next, go to the `cancelTrip(with id:)` method in `DetailViewController.swift`.
 Replace the `print` statement with code that makes the call to cancel the trip:

 ```swift:title=DetailViewController.swift
 Network.shared.apollo.perform(mutation: CancelTripMutation(id: id)) { [weak self] result in